Voyage Overview

 In true expedition style we encourage exploration and adventure, offering flexibility in challenging environments in a way that puts you among the action to see and do as much as possible.
 This itinerary is only a guide and subject to change due to ice and weather conditions.

-The largest of all the cabins, the Greg Mortimer’s singular Captain’s Suite will take you to the polar regions in ultimate style and comfort.
+The singular Captain’s Suite is the most spacious cabin on the Greg Mortimer and has a preferred low, mid-ship location.
 Complete with large lounge area, balcony, walk-in wardrobe and en-suite, you’ll need to book early to secure this suite.
-The Captain’s Suite features additional amenities including 1 free pair of binoculars per suite, free stocked mini bar (replenished as needed) and 1 free bottle of champagne.
+Additional amenities include 1 free pair of binoculars per suite, free stocked mini bar (replenished as needed), 1 free bottle of champagne and gratuity of $15/person per day for the crew included.

 Cabin & balcony combined size: 479 sq. ft.
 (44.5m2 )